datamesh-manager/datamesh-manager-mcp/README.md

     - Get a data product by its ID.
 The data product contains all its output ports and server information.
     - Required inputs:
       - `data_product_id` (string): The data product ID.
-    - Returns: Data product as YAML
+    - Returns: Data product details, including access-status

 4. `datacontract_get`
     - Get a data contract by its ID.